jacquelin-doran/SpotMe/SpotMe.md

 * *[Nearby Connections API](https://github.com/android/connectivity-samples)*
 ## Step-By-Step Instructions: Create a File Sharing App Using Nearby Connections
 ### Request Permissions
 We must begin by selecting an appropriate permissions for the *Strategy* we inted to use.
 We will be using the *P2P_Cluster* Strategy.
+In order to use this Strategy, Location must be turned on and the app must have the following permissions declared:

+    * BLUETOOTH
+    * BLUETOOTH_ADMIN
+    * ACCESS_WIFI_STATE
+    * CHANGE_WIFI_STATE
+    * ACCESS_COARSE_LOCATION

+On devices running Q (and onwards), FINE_LOCATION is required in place of COARSE location.

+    * ACCESS_FINE_LOCATION

+Additionally, on devices running S (and onwards), replace BLUETOOTH and BLUETOOTH_ADMIN permissions with the following:

+    * BLUETOOTH_ADVERTISE
+    * BLUETOOTH_CONNECT
+    * BLUETOOTH_SCAN

-Add the specified permissions to your AndroidManifest.xml as such:
+Add the prior explained permissions to your AndroidManifest.xml as such:
 ```
 <!-- Required for Nearby Connections -->
 <uses-permission android:name="android.permission.BLUETOOTH" />